CrocoFactory/sensei/docs/learn/user_guide/preparers_finalizers.md

     Sensei defines three levels for hooks:

-    1. Routed Model Level (executed first)
+    1. Routed Model Level (executed first) - Define within the routed model, to use across routed methods
-    2. Router Level (executed next)
+    2. Router Level (executed next) - Attach to a `Router` instance to use across routes
-    3. Route Level (executed last)
+    3. Route Level (executed last) - Directly to a specific route

     Each of these levels allows you to add preparers or finalizers that operate at different scopes, with Routed Model Level being the most specific and executed first.

 - **Preparers**

     Preparers are used to modify or add arguments before a request is sent.
-You can apply them at:

-    1. Routed Model Level - Define within the routed model to alter specific instance arguments.
-    2. Router Level - Attach to a `Router` instance for consistent preparation across routes.
-    3. Route Level - Directly to a specific route, modifying arguments only for that route.

     Example:
     Preparers are commonly used to add authentication headers, or to dynamically set route parameters (e.g., filling in